koma75/jglr/README.md

 * params
     * cmdname [String]: command name to hook to
     * callback [Function]: function(params, done)
-        * params is an array of parameters written in tha batch
+        * params is an array of parameters written in the batch including the command name itself.
-        * done() is the callback to call when the command is done.
+        * done(err) is the callback to call when the command is done.
+            * if Error object is passed to err, the err will be propagated to the next callback of jglr.dispatchNext.
+If jglr.dispatch was used, and haltOnErr was set, the batch execution will halt and done callback of jglr.dispatch will be called.
+              In that case, the rest of the batch file will not be executed.
+            * You can choose to continue the execution of the batch file by calling jglr.dispatchNext.

 #### jglr.dispatchNext(next)